billpmurphy/hask-archive/README.md

 Hask is a grab-bag of features that add up to one big pseudo-Haskell functional programming library.
 The rest of this README lays out the basics.

-I recommend playing around in the REPL while going through the examples. `from hask import *` will give you all the language features and everything from the Prelude.
+I recommend playing around in the REPL while going through the examples.
+You can import all the language features and everything from the Prelude with `from hask import *`

 #### The List type and list comprehensions